Jamie Beaton: Lawsuits

 In 2017, Crimson Education was involved in a breach of contract litigation with a former employee.
 The matter was eventually subject to a confidential settlement.
 In 2018, the University of Auckland filed a suit against a Crimson Education subsidiary, alleging breach of copyright.
 The suit was eventually settled.

 In January 2021 it was reported that a $10-million High Court lawsuit had been filed by a competitor of Crimson involving allegations of employee poaching.
 Beaton had also filed a civil assault claim against the owner of that competitor.
 Crimson Education chose not to comment on the assault claim filed by Beaton.
 Crimson stated it was not unusual for companies like Crimson to "experience some commercial litigation".
 In May 2022, media reported that the parties reached a confidential settlement.

-Personal life and politics
+Personal life

-Beaton was in a relationship with Crimson Education co-founder Sharndre Kushor.
+Beaton was in a relationship with Crimson Education co-founder Sharndré Kushor.
 Beaton and Kushor met during their secondary education at a Model United Nations conference.
-As of 2022 they were no longer in a relationship.
+As of 2022, they were no longer in a relationship.
+He met his wife, Priscilla, at Columbia University’s Graduate School of Journalism; they were married in July 2026 in Los Angeles, with former New Zealand Prime Minister John Key officiating the wedding.

 Beaton sat on the review panel of the centre-right New Zealand National Party election campaign after the party lost the 2020 election.

-In 2025 Beaton was listed in 112th place on the NBR Rich List, with an estimated net worth of $220 million.
+In 2025, Beaton was listed in 112th place on the NBR Rich List, with an estimated net worth of $220 million.